venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/system-design.md

 - Uber H3 enables users to partition the globe into hexagons for more accurate analysis.
 - H3 exposes functions that permit moving between resolutions in the H3 grid system.
 The functions produce parent (coarser) or children (finer) cells.
 You can determine surronding H3 cells and find nearby objects by key, which would be the encoded H3 cell string of the location at a given resolution.

-Blogs/Articles,

-- [Find Restaurants with Geospatial Queries - MongoDB](https://www.mongodb.com/docs/manual/tutorial/geospatial-tutorial/)
-- [Geo-Proximity Search — 5 Approaches](https://medium.com/@ibrahim.zananiri/proximity-searching-four-approaches-78c626500e43)
+**Data stores**
 - **Elastic Search**: supports multiple geo query capabilities and has a **Geo Point field type**. **geo_distance query** for example finds documents with geopoints within the specified distance of a central point.
 - **MongoDB**: allows you to store geospatial data as GeoJSON points and supports geospatial query operations.
 - **PostgreSQL + PostGIS**: PostGIS is a spatial database extender for the PostgreSQL database.
 PostGIS adds support for geo-location allowing geospatial SQL-based queries.

+Blogs/Articles,

+- [Find Restaurants with Geospatial Queries - MongoDB](https://www.mongodb.com/docs/manual/tutorial/geospatial-tutorial/)
+- [Geo-Proximity Search — 5 Approaches](https://medium.com/@ibrahim.zananiri/proximity-searching-four-approaches-78c626500e43)

 ---